RELEVANT CHAPTERS

 CMBC will cease to make a direct payment if it is satisfied that:

-- the individual is no longer eligible for or no longer requires the services for which the direct payments are made;
+- the adult is no longer eligible for or no longer requires the services for which the direct payments are made;

-- the person becomes excluded from receiving direct payments because they have been placed under a condition or requirement by the Courts in relation to drug and/or alcohol dependencies (See Appendix 2);
+- the adult becomes excluded from receiving direct payments because they have been placed under a condition or requirement by the Courts in relation to drug and/or alcohol dependencies (See Appendix 2);

 - any of the conditions set out in Section 7.1 and Section 7.3 are no longer met;

-- there is evidence that direct payments are not safeguarding or promoting the individual’s welfare.
+- there is evidence that direct payments are not safeguarding or promoting the person’s welfare.

 CMBC may suspend or terminate direct payments if: